mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

                        },
                        { view?.showError(it) }))
 ```
-So let's see what happens here, line by line:
+Let's see what happens here, line by line:
 1. `addSubscription` is a call that wraps our stream to make sure that there won't be any memory leak.
 2. We take the stream from `view` - see the following line.
 3. It's a call on the `loginClicks` stream provided by our view that is defined in our contract.
 4. We show the loading on the view to notify the user about the processing of the request.
-5. Here is shift of the work to the IO scheduler background thread as a next call will be network based.
+5. Here the work shifts to the IO scheduler background thread as a next call will be network based.
-6. It's a delegatin of the data work to the interactor using a method that is defined in our contract.
+6. It's a delegation of the data work to the Interactor using a method that is defined in our contract.
 7. We switch the thread back to the mainThread as we will touch the UI in the methods below.
 8. We call our special `retrySubscribe` operator that will allow us to retry the calls in case of failure.
 9. It's a start of ReactiveX `onNext` lambda method.
-10. If the interactor performed our request succesfully we delegate the screen switch action to the routing using a method that is defined in our contract.
+10. If the Interactor performed our request succesfully we delegate the screen switch action to the routing using a method that is defined in our contract.
 11. Same as above - we finish login activity after login.
 12. There is the end of ReactiveX `onNext` lambda method.
 13. Here is ReactiveX `onError` lambda definition - if the request has failed we show an error to the user.